Disney allows guests to bring their dogs to four of it’s resorts.

 Here are some other things you need to know about dogs being allowed in Disney World Resorts:

 Disney will be giving special treats to their dog visitors at check-in with Pluto’s Welcome Kit.
 It will include a bowl, mat, pet ID tag, plastic disposable bags (for picking up droppings), puppy pads and dog walking maps.
+Below is a photo of the Welcome Kit (thank you Andrea Kline for the photo).
+When we went recently, our kit was a bit different.
+For example, we were given one large plastic dog dish rather than the two metal ones you see below.

 The Dog Walking Maps will show the walkways and green areas where guests will be allowed to take their dogs for exercise and bathroom breaks.
 We have three of the four maps at this time.
 We’ll add the fourth soon.
 For a full size view, click on the map images: